cyrille quintard photography

 No, a medical certificate is no longer required in France to participate.

-The new PPS attestation available here replaces it.
-This Health Prevention Pathway from the FFA must be completed within 3 months before the event (from 11/02/2025) and its number must be entered on the registration platform.
+The new PPS (Personalized Prevention Pathway) attestation, available here, replaces it.
+This FFA Health Prevention Pathway must be completed within 3 months before the event, and its number must be entered on the registration platform.

-For more information on the Health Prevention Pathway (PPS), we recommend reading this article.
+For more information about the Health Prevention Pathway (PPS), we recommend this article.

 If you have further questions, you can contact the organizers via this link.